The Short Answer? Yes. The Better Answer? Here’s Why.

 How Long Do Tungsten Carbide Knives Stay Sharp?

-In the field, this means:
+In practice, this means:

 -

-Less time worrying about edge failure
+Less time worrying about dull edges

 -